sjmignot/servane-site/content/projects/botanikos-2.md

 dimensions: "each book is about 12 x 8 x 2 cm"
 edition: open

 More in the Botanikos series, a riff on my earlier Softcovers project.
 I mix textile and paper to create objects that want to be touched and held close.
 They are soft and sensuous.
-They reflect the seasons in Northern California.They go by three in their soft felted cocoon box.
+They reflect the seasons in Northern California.
+They go by three in their soft felted cocoon box.